HWeber-tech/emp_proving_ground_v1/docs/development/formatter_rollout.md

 communicates any mechanical churn that will affect neighbors (for example shared fixtures or import paths).

-## Opting a directory into enforcement
+## Opting a directory into enforcement (historical)

+*Historical note:* These steps describe the retired allowlist workflow and are retained for teams auditing the staged rollout.

 1. Run `ruff format <path>` locally and ensure the diff only contains mechanical whitespace/import updates.